digitalinteraction/poster-vote-backend/README.md

 1. Plug the PosterVote USB cable in and run this command.
 2. Make sure the PosterVote has a bettery in and has booted up.
-3. Hold the cable pins agains the PosterVote device pads. the red wire should go on the pad next to `MCLR` and the black wire on the middle mad.
+3. Hold the cable pins against the PosterVote device pads, the black wire should go on the middle pad with the red wire on the `MCLR` side.
 4. Hold down the first and third PosterVote device buttons and watch the command output.
 5. A record should have been added to the ndjson file.

+> **Device pads** — The pads are numbered 1, 2, 3, 4, 5 where MCLR is 1.
+> The serial cable should be yellow=4, black=3 & red=1

 **bulk:insert**